-2.6.5 Lewisham-issued Blue Badge holders who drive a vehicle registered to their home address, can apply for a resident permit free of charge to park in any CPZ across the borough.
+2.6.5 Blue Badge holders who drive a vehicle registered to their home address, can apply for a resident permit free of charge if they live within a CPZ.
+Upon application, the free resident permit may be exchanged for a mandatory residential disabled bay.
+See section 4 for further important information on disabled parking bays.

-2.6.7 On purchase of an annual (twelve month) resident permit, ten hours of visitor parking credit will be applied to the account of the purchasing resident.
+2.6.6 On purchase of an annual (twelve month) resident permit, ten hours of visitor parking credit will be applied to the account of the purchasing resident.
 See section 2.8 for more information regarding visitor permits.

-2.6.8 Upon application, a book of ten (1 hour) visitor parking permits will be provided free of charge to any residents in CPZs who are over 60, and in receipt of Council Tax support, and do not have another parking permit per annum.
+2.6.7 Upon application, a book of ten (1 hour) visitor parking permits will be provided free of charge to any residents in CPZs who are over 60, and in receipt of Council Tax support, and do not have another parking permit per annum.

-2.6.9 Carer permits are offered free of charge to those residents who meet the criteria.
+2.6.8 Carer permits are offered free of charge to those residents who meet the criteria.
 See section 2.9 for further information on carer permits.